aouwt/aouwt/README.md

 im kit

-i write shit code in [qb64](https://qb64.org), c, python, and various assembly dialects.

-use ze/hir to refer to me || else :gun:
+i write shit code in [qb64](https://qb64.org), c, python, and various assembly dialects. i also have done some things in scratch but *we dont talk about that* use ze/hir to refer to me || else :gun:

 many of my projects are failures, including—but not limited to: